jacobabrennan/Sprint-Challenge--Hash-Theory/theory/README.md

 1     0       0      1
 1     1       1      0
 ```
-This can be represented with boolean algebra like so:
+This can be repres8ented with boolean algebra like so:

 * `SUM = A ⊕ B`  (alternate: `A ^ B` or `A xor B`)
 * `CARRY = A ∧ B`  (alternate: `A && B`)